-Adhese Gateway offers a digital advertising platform where efficiency, auditability and control are central.
+Adhese Gateway (publisher side) and Adhese Dale (advertiser side) offer a digital advertising platform where efficiency, auditability and control are central.
 Publishers decide who gets access to media and data, they set the rules.
 Buyers benefit from accountability, transparency and flexibility.

 The platform can be used for identity-based and anonymous advertising, depending on the legal and technical options for each pageview or ad impression.
 It supports web, mobile, audio, video, in-app, tv and outdoor, covering 100% of the media inventory and operates with any type of identifier.